L0garithmic/epubfixxr/README.md

 Releases are on the right! -->

-ePubFixxr is a collection of tools meant to help identify broken eBooks, repair then, convert them and to optimize/shrink them.
+TL:DR | ePubFixxr is a collection of tools meant to help identify broken eBooks, repair then, convert them and to optimize/shrink them.
 It is a work in progress, entirely batch files, uses Calibre, EpubCheck and Java.
-Is a work in progress.
 If you see changes needed, feel free to let me know.

 * `00-runfirst`
   * Calibre, EpubCheck and Java are required.
 Run 00-runfirst.bat if you have not already